osagie8/osticket-prereqs/README.md

 ## Installation Steps

+## Setting up our VM

-### Navigate to the Azure Portal and go to Virtual Machines.
+- Navigate to the Azure Portal and go to Virtual Machines.

  ![alt text](/MyScreenshots/SCR-20241117-ucnx.png)